arp242/battray/README.markdown

 -----------------------------------------

-Battray is a fairly simply tray icon to show your laptop’s battery status.
+Battray is a fairly simple tray icon to show your laptop’s battery status.
 It's simple, easy, fairly environment-independent, and ‘just works’ without tons of {Gnome,KDE,..} dependencies.